emdrayallday/js_interview/readme.md

 6. What are the different scopes in javascript?

   Global variables --- available any part which also adds to global object in node or window object in browser<br>

+  function or local scope variables --- only available inside function

+7. What is variable hoisting?

+  variables are split initially, they are declared at the top but only assigned when it's time to run.
+See hoisting.js